ampproject/amphtml/ads/google/csa.md

 the CSA width parameter.
 Please note that "auto" width is not supported in non-AMP implementations.

-Note that only the [multiple-format](https://developers.google.com/adsense-for-shopping/docs/multiplereference) AdSense for Shopping ads are support under this integration.
+Note that only the [multiple-format](https://developers.google.com/adsense-for-shopping/docs/multiplereference) AdSense for Shopping ads are supported under this integration.

 Please see documentation for [AdSense for Shopping](https://developers.google.com/adsense-for-shopping/docs/implementation-guide) for more information.